About Marcille Wallis

 Marcille's musical interests have taken her from the grand opera houses of Europe, to one-room cabins in remote coves of North Carolina, to the Wonderful World of Disney!

 Native Floridian Marcille Wallis is a classically trained pianist who began her musical studies at age six.
 Using her polished skills and talent she added the guitar and eventually the hammer dulcimer as well as other folk instruments to her repertoire.
-As a full time professional hammer dulcimer player, Marcille now tours the country entertaining at fairs, festivals, churches, concerts, pubs, bookstores, workshops and private functions.
+As a full time professional hammer dulcimer player, Marcille has toured the country entertaining at fairs, festivals, churches, concerts, pubs, bookstores, workshops and private functions.
 Drawing on her 23 years in the classroom as a Mathematics teacher, Marcille's shows are both entertaining as well as educational as she takes audiences on a "tour" of the Celtic lands and their history.

-With nine CD's to her credit, Marcille's music can be heard on radio stations and Internet broadcasts world-wide and on PBS Television across the U.S. Marcille tours as a soloist and also occasionally performs in small ensemble and with a full show band which includes a wide variety of musicians as well as a superb dance couple in Traditional Celtic attire.
+With ten CD's to her credit, Marcille's music can be heard on radio stations and Internet broadcasts world-wide and on PBS Television across the U.S. Marcille plays as a soloist but most often performs in small ensemble and with a full show band which includes a wide variety of musicians as well as a superb Irish dancer.
 In the period spanning 2000 to the present, Marcille produced three concert series including "Christmas With the Celts," "My Heart's In The Highlands (a musical tribute to Robbie Burns)," and a high energy St. Patrick's Concert Series.
-In addition to all this, Marcille is also the founder and nucleus of six Celtic Festivals, four in Florida and two in North Carolina, which she produces every year with her company, Celtic Heritage Productions, Inc.
+In addition to all this, Marcille is also the founder and nucleus of Celtic Festivals, which she produces every year with her company, Celtic Heritage Productions, Inc.

 Marcille's Own Words: